 Natural Ionic Liquids and Deep Eutectic Solvents

 Researchers from Leiden University and colleagues from Delft have identified novel natural ionic liquids and deep eutectic solvents (NADES).
-NADES may be used for highly efficient extraction and storage of natural products from plants, such as pharmaceuticals and bio-actives, flavours, natural colorants, etc. Since NADES consist of simple, cheap, and naturally occurring compounds with a high safety profile, extracts may directly be used in food, pharmaceutical, cosmetical and agrochemical applications.
+NADES may be used for highly efficient extraction and storage of natural products from plants, such as pharmaceuticals and bio-actives, flavors, natural colorants, etc. Since NADES consistent or simple, cheap, and naturally occurring compounds with a high safety profile, extracts may be used directly in food, pharmaceutical, cosmetic and agrochemical applications.

 Ionic liquids (IL) and deep eutectic solvents (DES) consist of two or more solid crystalline compounds that, when mixed together, form a liquid with unique properties.
-Currently, IL and DES consist of mostly toxic, bulky and asymmetric organic cations and are widely used as solvents for industrial processes such as organic synthesis and extractions.
+Currently, IL and DES are consistent or mostly toxic, bulky and asymmetric organic cations and are widely used as solvents for industrial processes such as organic synthesis and extractions.

 Researchers from Leiden University and colleagues in Delft have developed a range of new NADES, that consist solely of natural compounds that are normally present in cells, such as certain sugars, simple organic acids and amino acids.

 As a proof-of-principle, it was shown that NADES are excellent solvents for extraction of compounds from biological materials which are otherwise difficult to isolate.
 Examples include plant colorants and drugs, suggesting applicability in drug delivery and the discovery of novel bio-active plant compounds.